-According International to the <IR> determination Framework, the of boundary has two aspects, namely, the financial reporting entity and the risks, opportunities and outcomes that attributable or associated with entities and stakeholders other the financial reporting entity and that have a material impact on the ability of the organization to create value in the short. medium and long term (International <IR> Framework, para.
+According to the International <IR> Framework. the determination of the reporting boundary has two aspects, namely, the financial reporting entity and the risks, opportunities and outcomes that are attributable or associated with entities and stakeholders other the financial reporting entity and that have a material impact on the ability of the organization to create value in the short, medium and long term (International <IR> Framework, para.
 3.30).